Authentic Lessons for 21st Century Learning

 10 Minute(s)

-Go to slide 5.
-Introduce students to the Collective Brain Dump strategy.
-Pass out the attached Engage handout to each student.
-Instruct students to individually write down everything they know about the terms "equations" and "absolute value" in the designated columns on their handout.
-Give students about 2 minutes to write what they know.
+Transition to slide 5 and introduce the Collective Brain Dump activity to students.
+Distribute one copy of the attached Engage handout to each student.
+Instruct students to write down everything they know about the terms “equations” and “absolute value” in the designated columns.
+Tell students to use words, pictures, symbols, and more to describe the terms.
+Allow students two minutes to complete the activity.

-Next, invite students to get in small groups of two or three students.
-You may assign groups or let students choose their groups.
-Within each group, have students compare their lists of information.
-Guide students to add new items to their lists as their group members share out.
+Organize students into small groups of two or three either by assigning groups or allowing students to choose groups.
+Tell students to compare their individual lists to those of their group members and add any new information to their lists as group members share.

 Explore